Senate confirms Mayorkas as Biden's homeland security chief

 Mayorkas disputed the IG report's conclusion and told senators he intervened in decisions, on behalf of both Republicans and Democrats, to correct what he considered wrong actions.
 “When a leader enters federal service with the authority to fix problems, that leader has the responsibility to fix problems, and that is what I did,” he said.

-Utah Sen. Mitt Romney, another Republican member of the Homeland Security Committee who voted to send the nomination to the Senate floor for a vote, said he discussed the report at length with Mayorkas in private and was satisfied he considered his action an “error” that he would not repeat.
+Utah Sen. Mitt Romney, another Republican who voted in favour of the nomination, said during the confirmation hearing that he discussed the report at length with Mayorkas in private and was satisfied he considered his action an “error” that he would not repeat.

 “We just endured a president over four years that I'll say generously had a relaxed relationship with the truth and I think we want the highest level of integrity in positions of government," Romney said.